underscoreio/underscoreio/src/_posts/2018-12-21-talks-roundup.md

 Algebras *are* structure, and he talks about their various forms: algebraic data types, F-algebras, object algebras, and more!

-# Strings are Evil: Methods to hide the use of primitive types
+# Strings are evil: Methods to hide the use of primitive types

 ### Adam Rosien and Noel Welsh, Scala Days Berlin